Healing Trauma. Restoring safety.

 Close-up of elderly hands clasped together resting on lap, with middle-aged hands gently holding them, showing a moment of connection and support.

 I am a licensed associate marriage and family therapist (LAMFT) specializing in betrayal trauma recovery and relational healing.
-I am a Certified Clinical Partner Specialist-Associate (CCPS-A) through the Association of Partners of Sex Addicts Trauma Specialists (APSATS).
+I am a Certified Clinical Partner Specialist-Associate (CCPS-A) through the Association for Partners of Sex Addicts Trauma Specialists (APSATS).
 I work with individuals, couples, and families who are navigating the impact of betrayal, helping them stabilize distress, make sense of their experience, and move toward repair.

 My approach is grounded, trauma-informed, and focused on restoring safety and clarity in both internal and relational systems.
 I incorporate emotional and relational skills building with trauma processing using modalities such as DBT and Brainspotting.